larsonmpdx/fruitfacts/backend/README.md

 # debugging in vs code
 * see extensions.json for recommended extensions
   * 2021: on windows vs code, `codelldb+rust-analyzer` debugger works slightly better than cppvsdbg or the official "rust" extension. see launch.json
-  * 2021: vs code rust plugins work best when the folder opened has cargo.toml in its root (don't open the whole repo).  hopefully this gets better over time

 # diesel (rust ORM) things
 * see https://diesel.rs/guides/getting-started